klassmann/udacity-movie-trailer-website/README.md

 It is the first project from the Full-Stack Web Developer course.

 ## Usage:
-You can use Python 2.7 ou Python 3.* to run.
+You can use Python 2.7 or Python 3.* to run.

 You must execute: